 Second Place receives $10,000 and music production equipment.

 Third Place receives $5,000 and music software.

 Showcase your talent.
 Please contact for audition information.

 I can't believe what I'm seeing.
 This could be the break I've been looking for, I need to get a band together.
 Would they actually join?
-Matt's band will probably be competing in this.
-They've been together for years.
-I sing pretty decent so I know we at least have a chance to get in.
+Matt's band will probably be competing in this and they've been together for years.
+But its not impossible, I think I sing pretty decent so I know we at least have a chance to get in.
 I guess the first person I should ask is Ken, I already know he can sing and play the drums/piano, all I have to do is convince him to help me put together a band.
-He needs something besides all that schoolwork to do anyway.
+Plus, he needs to do something besides all that schoolwork anyway...

 I folded the poster and put it in my pocket.
 My phone dinged again.
-I slide the screen to unlock.
+I unlocked it again.

 Hurry up! -Tk